 - 1. To conduct experiments involving various parameters of different turbo machines - 2.
-To Illustrate the characteristics in the graphical form - 3.
+To calculate the output parameters of given turbomachines based on the input parameters - 3.
+To Illustrate the characteristics in the graphical form - 4.
 To Compare the results with available characteristic curves and deduce the conclusion from it